David Møller Wolfe

-David Møller Wolfe (born 23 April 2002) is a Norwegian professional footballer who plays as a left-back or left wing-back for club Wolverhampton Wanderers and the Norway national team.
+David Møller Wolfe (born 23 April 2002) is a Norwegian professional footballer who plays as a left-back or left wing-back for club Hamburger SV, on loan from EFL Championship club Wolverhampton Wanderers, and the Norway national team.

 Club career

 Bergen and Brann

-He started his career in Bergen Nord, playing on the senior team in 2017, 2018 and 2019 before joining the junior team of SK Brann in the summer of 2019.
-The same year he became a Norway youth international player.
-In 2020 Wolfe was loaned out to Åsane for the entire season.
+Wolfe started his career in Bergen Nord, playing on the senior team in 2017, 2018 and 2019 before joining the junior team of SK Brann in the summer of 2019.
+The same year, he became a Norway youth international player.
+In 2020, Wolfe was loaned out to Åsane for the entire season.
 In 2021 he signed a three-year contract with Brann.
 He made his Eliteserien debut in May 2021 against Viking, as a left winger.